 Call #2 - Learn tips and tricks for presenting the final deliverable to stakeholders.

 Onsite workshops offer an easy way to accelerate your project.
 If you are unable to do the project yourself, and a Guided Implementation isn't enough, we offer low-cost onsite delivery of our project workshops.
 We take you through every phase of your project and ensure that you have a roadmap in place to complete your project successfully.

 - Understand the importance of creating an HRIS strategy before proceeding with software selection and implementation.

-- Set expectations for the HRIS strategy and understand Info-Tech’s HRIS methodology.
+- Set expectations for the HRIS strategy and understand McLean & Company’s HRIS methodology.

 Key Benefits Achieved

 - A go/no-go decision on the project appropriateness.

 - Finalized project charter to gain buy-in.